Vietnam.vn - Nền tảng quảng bá Việt Nam

 JJ Spaun: The journey of revival from...a movie to the top of the US Open table photo 2

-Notably, when he missed the green, Spaun was excellent in saving par in seemingly impossible situations: a putt longer than 5 meters and many other putts in the range of 2 - 2.5 meters.
+In particular, when he missed the green, Spaun was excellent in saving par in seemingly impossible situations: a putt longer than 5 meters and many other putts in the range of 2 - 2.5 meters.
 It is not surprising that this performance helped him lead the entire tournament after round 1.

 Spaun is probably pleased with his decision to work with a new putting coach earlier this week.
-He’s known Josh Gregory since his time at San Diego State in the early 2010s, when Gregory coached at Augusta State.
+He has known Josh Gregory since his time at San Diego State in the early 2010s, when Gregory coached at Augusta State.
 Gregory has helped Spaun get his short game back on track in just three short sessions.

 “He and I met again last month,” Spaun said.
 “He said, ‘Meet me at the US Open, I’ll show you some exercises.
 No contract, no strings attached, just brotherhood.’”